UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

-# SPIDERLINE4: AI Project - STATE: ON GOING
+# SPIDERLINE4: AI Project

 This folder is a project to explore different types of AI algorithms, like Minimax, Minimax with αβ cuts cuts and Monte Carlo Tree Search playing SpiderLine4.
 The different algorithms' code is present in "bots.py".

+ - State: ongoing;

 # Download and Project Execution
 To download this repository and explore the code, make sure you have git installed and type in the terminal: